herrkraatz/react-unit-testing/README.md

 ### A Note to Mocha/Chai:

-Mocha is the container in which Chai Code is running.
+Mocha is the container in which Chai code is running.

 ### Preparation